-I have created all columns and correspond mapping but shown here in screenshot only for Email ID mapping to show how to create – create a meaningful mapping name corresponding to your column, then click on second box (add dynamic content), under dynamic content tab in search box type your column name which you want to map, then select your column under “Get Items” section.
+I have created all columns and correspond mapping but shown here in screenshot only for Email ID mapping to show how to create – create a meaningful mapping name corresponding to your column, then click on the second box (add dynamic content), under the dynamic content tab in search box type your column name which you want to map, then select your column under “Get Items” section.

 Click on “+ New step” button

 Select “Create HTML Table” action like below – search with “Create” text then click on “Create HTML Table” action

 Now we can see “Create HTML Table” action as below,

 Create HTML table action – Select in Microsoft flow power automate

 Click on “+ New step” as below,

 Select “Send an email” action as below,